 What good are shiny alloys if your tyres look faded, too?
 When exposed to excess road dirt, water and heat, tyres become faded and lose their glossy, just-bought appeal — adding age to even the newest of cars.
 But all is not lost, as it’s easy to restore the rich black appearance of your car’s rubber.

 Start by blasting the tyres clean with a pressure washer or hose, before drying the sidewall with kitchen roll or a towel.
-Then, simply apply a tyre-dressing product like Simoniz Back to Black Tyre Shine, and the rubber will be restored to its rich, black best.
+Then, simply apply a tyre-dressing product like Simoniz Back to Black Tyre & Trim, and the rubber will be restored to its rich, black best.
 We’d recommend you apply the tyre shine after the wheel is completely clean and dry, and spray it on in even, sweeping layers.

 At Simoniz, our time-tested cleaning products can help keep your car looking it’s just-washed best for longer.
 To find out more about our range of trusted car care products, visit the Simoniz website.